MrMorning/tank/readme.md

 similarly, you can use `UP` `DOWN` `RIGHT` `LEFT` to control tank2, following the similar rule.

+When you enter the welcome page, you can press `1` to enter single player mode and `2` to enter double player mode.

+In single player mode, you will meet a powerful AI tank!
+Try your best to beat it !

 ## How can you play it
 The only requirements of this game is `pygame` library, which you can install by:
 ```bash